MateuszBednarczyk/MateuszBednarczyk/README.md

 - 🛠 &nbsp; My current projects include springboot (as a backend framework).
 - 🚀 &nbsp; Currently, I am learning Backend development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/MateuszBednarczyk).
-- 💬 &nbsp; Ask me about anything at discord (DevyMatthew#9841)!
-I am happy to help.
-- 👾 &nbsp; Fun fact: Golang>Java>C#
 - 📫 &nbsp; How to reach me: matib004@gmail.com

 ### My Absolute Favorites:

 - 💻 &nbsp; I love to experiment with new tech stacks and build cool things.
-- 📰 &nbsp; During free time, I enjoy learning new things.
+- 📰 &nbsp; In my free time, I enjoy learning new things.
-- 🍕 &nbsp; I like pizza.
+- 🍕 &nbsp; I like good food.

 ### Languages and Tools: